-19.1 The noticee No. 1, Ms. Safa Abadur Rehman Sayed, was issued a letter to appear for a personal hearing on 10.06.2025.
-Ms. Safa attended the personal hearing on 10.06.2025 in virtual mode, wherein she submitted that the impugned gold belonged to her and accepted that it was her mistake to bring the said Gold in paste form by concealing it in the belt of her pants.
+19.1 The noticee No. 1, Ms. Husna Yusuf Kazi, was issued a letter to appear for a personal hearing on 10.06.2025.
+Ms. Husna attended the personal hearing on 10.06.2025 in virtual mode, wherein she submitted that the impugned gold belonged to her and accepted that it was her mistake to bring the said Gold in paste form by concealing it in the belt of her pants.
 She further submitted that she had purchased the gold from her family savings, including her and her late husband's business earnings.
 Additionally, she submitted that she made payment for the said gold through hawala channels, and she does not have any proof of payment in this regard.
 She also admitted that she got greedy and misguided in earning fast money by smuggling gold into India.
-She admitted that she was misguided by an officer named Mrs. Priti Arya for smuggling of Gold.
 Further, she has requested to release the gold as she is ready to pay the applicable Customs duty and penalty/fine.

 19.2 The noticee No. 2, Mrs. Priti Yogesh Arya, was issued a letter to attend a personal hearing on 10.06.2025 in virtual mode.
 However, Mrs. Priti requested one and a half months to grant her in the matter as she was in talks with one Dr. Pranay R Rajput (Advocate & Notary) of Consulta Juris Law Firm to appoint him to handle the said matter.
-2nd letter for personal hearing was issued to Mrs. Priti to attend a personal hearing on 24.07.2025, but that letter went unresponsive.
+2nd letter for personal hearing was issued to Mrs. Priti to attend a personal hearing on 24.06.2025, but that letter went unresponsive.
 Further, the 3rd letter for personal hearing was issued to Mrs. Priti to attend a personal hearing on 03.07.2025.
-Dr. Pranay R Rajput (Advocate & Notary) appeared for the hearing on 04.07.2025, but the personal hearing could not be held due to some technical problem, and the same was rescheduled to 18.07.2025.
+Dr. Pranay R Rajput (Advocate & Notary) appeared for the hearing on 04.07.2025, but the personal hearing was rescheduled to 18.07.2025 on the request of Dr. Pranay R Rajput (Advocate & Notary).
 On the scheduled date, 18.07.2025, Dr. Pranay R Rajput (Advocate & Notary) appeared for the hearing.
 During the hearing, he submitted a defence submission dated 17.07.2025, relied on the same, and reiterated the contentions raised therein.
 He also advanced several arguments referring to various judicial precedents cited in the defence submission.
 Lastly, he requested that the matter be decided based on the defence submission filed and the overall merit of the case.

-19.3 The noticee No. 3, Mr. Viral Harishkumar Dugarwala, was also issued three personal hearing letters to appear on 10.06.2025, 24.06.2025 and 03.07.2025.
+19.3 The noticee No. 3, Mr. Viral Harishkumar Degarwala, was also issued three personal hearing letters to appear on 10.06.2025, 24.06.2025 and 03.07.2025.
 He was also represented by Dr. Pranay R Rajput (Advocate & Notary).
 Similarly, on the scheduled date, 18.07.2025, as the case of Noticee No. 2 unfolded, Dr. Pranay R Rajput (Advocate & Notary) appeared for the hearing.
 During the hearing, he submitted a defence submission dated 17.07.2025, relied on the same, and reiterated the contentions raised therein.
 He also advanced several arguments referring to various judicial precedents cited in the defence submission.
 Lastly, he requested that the matter be decided based on the defence submission filed and the overall merit of the case.